jiachzou/jiachzou.github.io/_pages/about.md

 __Research Mission__

 I am passionate about improving _human-centered decision making_ with assistance of AI.
-I design interpretable inference tools, design experiments and apply causal inference.
-The goal of my research is bridge the current gap between using machine learning tools for prediction, and human decision-making in high-stake domains.
+I develop interpretable inference tools, design experiments and apply causal inference.
+My research goal is to bridge the current gap between using machine learning tools for prediction, and human decision-making in high-stake domains.

 My current work focuses on:
  - improving AI usage in healthcare.
-This includes a retro experiment to test how AI can help reduce [non-utilized donated kidneys](https://marketdesigner.blogspot.com/2019/08/reducing-discards-of-deceased-donor.html).
+This includes a retrospective experiment to test how AI can help reduce [non-utilized donated kidneys](https://marketdesigner.blogspot.com/2019/08/reducing-discards-of-deceased-donor.html).
- - testing irregular statistical problems, induced by big data.
-In particular, I work on multiple testing methods against [p-hacking](https://www.nature.com/articles/533452a), when the data and hypothesis collection process itself is guided by algorithms.
+ - testing irregular statistical problems, induced by big data and AI.
+Specifically, I develop multiple testing methods against [p-hacking](https://www.nature.com/articles/533452a), when the data and hypothesis collection process itself can involve AI.

 ------